-The Power Lift/Lower Control switches are located near the bedroom nightstand on each side of the bed for your convenience.
+The Power Lift/Lower Control switch is located on the bed overhead cabinet or on the wall near the bed for your convenience.

-Power Lift/Lower Control Switch (Located near bedroom nightstand) -Typical View
+Power Lift/Lower Control Switch (Located on bed overhead cabinet or on a wall near the bed) -Typical View

-- Press the control switch UP to raise the head of the bed. - Press the control switch DOWN to lower the head of the bed.
+- Press the UP arrow to raise the head of the bed. - Press the DOWN arrow to lower the head of the bed.